 If you are ready to start a journey into continuous learning, would be happy liaising with other project members (product owners, UX designers, graphic designers, backend developers, other front end developers, testers and users), and love the idea of seeing the app put in front of real users, then the job of a FE developer or engineer might be just the best choice for you.

 We at Codecool only offer quality courses about stuff that you can profit from later in your tech career, both in English and in local languages in Hungary, Poland and Romania.
-We see the growing demand for Front End skills at our partners and on the international and local markets in general.
-As we see it, it is a good investment of both your and our time.
+We see the growing demand for front end skills at our partners and on the international and local markets in general.

-We are proud to present you our brand new Front End Development course fully in English, fully online in the usual Codecool quality, starting in March.
-You can get all the basic skills during a hands-on training, and get up-to-speed with all the tools and technologies you need to start in your new career.
+Our fully online Front End Development course is available in Hungary and Romania.
+You can get all the basic skills during hands-on training, and get up-to-speed with all the tools and technologies you need to start in your new career.